The Inspector: The Commissioner

 The Commissioner, as his name implies, is the commissioner of the French police force and the boss of the Inspector and Sgt.
 Deux-Deux.
-The Commissioner is a heavily-built, blustery, ill-tempered, bullying, bald man dressed in a suit and a black tie.
+The Commissioner is a heavily built, blustery, ill-tempered, bullying, bald man dressed in a suit and a black tie.
 He was voiced by Larry Storch in his first two appearances, then by Paul Frees from 1966 to 1967 (sans 1967's "Canadian Can-Can", where he is voiced by Mark Skor), and by Marvin Miller in all remaining appearances.
 He is usually angry in his interactions with the Inspector, for instance because of the Inspector's failure to complete his missions or because the Inspector has inadvertently caused him physical harm.
-The short "That's No Lady - That's Notre Dame" introduces his wife (voiced by Diana Maddox) and that his real name is "Henry Vincent".
+The short "That's No Lady - That's Notre Dame" introduces his wife (voiced by Diana Maddox) who refers to him as 'Henri'.
 Despite the Inspector's general incompetence (which the Commissioner acknowledges) the Commissioner never actually fires him, or at least not permanently.